Are you already a qualified hypnotherapist?

 – gain the award – a Level 4 qualification and “Hypno-CBT®” licensed

-This requires attending the Stage 2 & Stage 3 courses (see above) and also passing the written assessment component.
+This requires attending the Stage 2 & Stage 3 courses (see above), completing three case studies (under supervision) and also passing the written assessment component.
 You will then be awarded the Diploma in Cognitive Behavioural Hypnotherapy – a Level 4 qualification externally verified by NCFE – and can use the post-nominals Dip CBH.
 In addition you will be able to be licensed to use our trademark “Hypno-CBT®“.

 Pre-course reading material and assignment

 In order to join at Stage 2, it is essential that everyone attending is well versed in our approach to hypnosis – which for many previously trained hypnotherapists may either seem very commonsensical or might seem like a radical departure from the traditional concept of hypnosis as ‘trance’.

 We teach a non-state model of hypnosis that understands hypnosis not as something that is done mechanically to the client, but rather as an act that the client engages in (focusing and using their imagination) to bring about a very responsive mind-set.
 This “responsive mind-set” is what makes the client’s responses “hypnotic”.
 However this is not a “trance” but a set of normal psychological factors brought together in a particular and enhanced way.
 This approach fundamentally sees hypnosis as being self-hypnosis, as it something the client is doing (even though to begin with they need help with that).